The temptation for homeowners to create a uniform or at least complimentary look to their homes starts by painting the exterior.

 You can add a second coat of primer or use latex or oil-based exterior grade paint that matches the trim or house.

 Keep in mind that with oil-based paint you should not have any paint solvents nearby.
+These can be highly flammable and can cause a fire.

 This means avoiding the fuses, circuit breaker switches, and housings.